AviVahl/ts-tools/packages/webpack-loader/README.md

 ## Known limitations

 - Using loaders before this loader is not supported, as it reads sources directly from the file system.
-- Sourcemaps are always forced *on* during tranpilation, even if webpack has `devtool: false`.
 - The following `compilerOptions` are not supported:
   - `allowJs` and `checkJs` (might work, but untested).
   - `baseUrl` and `paths`, when used for custom resolution of runtime abstractions (types work).